 Initiated by the European Parliament and coordinated by the European Commission, the EU Strategy for the Baltic Sea Region (EUSBSR) strives for a more intensive cooperation between the countries in the Baltic Sea Region and shapes the region into a cooperation model for the whole EU.
-Interreg Baltic Sea Region supports the implementation of the strategy.
+Interreg Baltic Sea Region actively supports the implementation of the Strategy.

 The EUSBSR aims at improving the environmental conditions of the Baltic Sea, connecting the region and increasing prosperity among its population.
 The implementation of the Strategy is financed by different national and EU funds, including Interreg Baltic Sea Region.

 The Programme gathers and mobilises stakeholders from around the region, develops and transfers knowledge as well as provides analyses and other evidence to guide policy processes.
 In particular, Interreg Baltic Sea Region funds EUSBSR flagship projects and support the macro-regional cooperation on the technical level.
 In the framework of the programming period 2014 – 2020, Interreg Baltic Sea Region is co-financing 67 flagship projects with almost EUR 142 million and their 18 extensions with almost EUR 11 million coming from the European Regional Development Fund (ERDF).